 How much difference does that make?
-For the NLT, the possible substitute pronouns that sometimes were used to avoid generic "he" occur as follows: we (2350), us (1589), our (1317), ours (23), ourselves (42), you (14,811), your (6299), yours (84), yourself (178), yourselves (175), they (7435), them (5033), their (4133), theirs (15), themselves (257).
+For the NLT, 58 the possible substitute pronouns that sometimes were used to avoid generic "he" occur as follows: we (2,350), us (1,589), our (1,317), ours (23), ourselves (42), you (14,811), your (6,299), yours (84), yourself (178), yourselves (175), they (7,435), them (5,033), their (4,133), theirs (15), themselves (257).
 That is a total of 43,741 words in the Bible.
 Now even if half of these occur in historical narratives or other contexts where no changes would be made because "you" refers to the individual being spoken to and "they" refers to an identifiable group of people, that still leaves over 20,000 cases where you can have no confidence that the pronoun faithfully represents the meaning of the Hebrew or Greek text.
 Such erosion of trust in our English Bibles is a high price to pay for gender-neutral translations.

-$^{360}$ The NLT revised edition says, "In many instances we have used plural pronouns (they, them) in place of the masculine singular (he, him)" (p. xliv).

-&lt;sup>361 The count might be slightly different for the NLT revised edition.
+57The NLT revised edition says, "In many instances we have used plural pronouns (they, them) in place of the masculine singular (he, him)" (p. xliv).
+Solution The count might be slightly different for the NLT revised edition.

-Chapter 13: More Examples Concerning Man, Father, Son

-In this chapter we look at more examples of changes in gender-neutral translations.
-The words we consider here are "man," "men," "father," "son," "fatherless," and some instances of male human beings used as examples for general cases or general truths.
+CHAPTER 19 More Examples Concerning Man, Father, Son In this chapter we look at more examples of changes in gender-neutral translations, The words we consider here are "man," "men," "father," "son," fatherless," and some instances of male human beings used as examples for general cases or general truths.
 Still more examples can be found in Appendix 4.
 (Readers who think they have seen enough examples may simply skip to the next chapter.)

-Deleting "man" and "men" for a male human being: more examples362

-In Greek the word $an\bar{e}r$ almost always has the sense "husband" or "man" (male human being), while there is another word (anthropos) that can mean "man" or "person," depending on context.
+A. Deleting "man" and "men" for a male human being: more examples1 In Greek the word $an\bar{e}r$ almost always has the sense "husband" or "man" (male human being), while there is another word $(anthr\bar{o}pos)$ that can mean "man" or "person," depending on context.
 Until recently, English translations included the male semantic component of $an\bar{e}r$ in translation.
 But gender-neutral translations show some changes that obliterate the male meaning that attaches to this term.
-(For further discussion of the meaning of $an\bar{e}r$ , see Appendix 2.)
+(For further discussion of the meaning of $an\bar{e}r$, see Appendix 2.)
 The following examples illustrate such loss of meaning.
+NIV: But many who heard the message believed, and the number of men (Greek anēr, plural) grew to about five thousand.
+1This first section continues the discussion of references to men that was begun in Chapter 12, above.
+Colorado Springs Guideline A.4 says, "Hebrew 'îsh should ordinarily be translated 'man' and 'men,' and Greek aner should almost always be so translated."
+NRS: But many of those who heard the word believed; and they numbered about five thousand.